Machine-learning-derived protocols for information-based work extraction from active particles

 Averaging $- \left<W\right>_-$ and $- \left<W\right>_-$ over probabilities $P_-$ and $P_+$ of measuring negative and positive sign of $xf$ at $t=0$, we get the final long-time, $t_f\to\infty$, average useful work, $-\left<W\right> = 0.724$.

 We note that in our case, like in the original Szilard engine, the ``demon'' performs a one-bit measurement.
 The information content of this one bit is $-P_-ln(P_-)-P_+ln(P_+)$, which for the system considered ($\tau_p=1$, $a=10$, $T=1$, $\gamma=1$ and $k=1$) gives $0.566$, which is less than $-\left<W\right>/T = 0.724$.
-This shows that our simple active information engine violates the second law for feedback processes \cite{Parrondo2015}.
-This is perhaps not surprising since the working element of our engine is an internally driven, non-equilibrium system.
+This shows that for our simple active information engine the conventional second law for feedback-controlled processes \cite{ParrondoHorowitzSagawa2015} is not applicable.
+We note that our analysis does not account for the thermodynamic cost of generating the self-propulsion.
+More generally, we emphasize that the working element of our engine is a non-equilibrium system; for such systems thermodynamics of feedback-controlled processes is still being formulated.

 Finally, in Fig. \ref{fig1}a we show the dependence of the long-time limit of the useful work $-\left<W\right>$ on the persistence time of the self-propulsion.
 We observe that for $a=10$ the largest amount of work can be extracted for persistence time of about $\tau_p\approx 0.6$ (for $a=10$, $T=1$, $\gamma=1$ and $k=1$).